-OLIVIA’S LIST – GREAT DATE IDEAS
+OLIVIA’S CITY GUIDE – GREAT DATE IDEAS

-Weekend brunch on a sailboat enjoying oysters on the half shell at Grand Banks, An evening tour of European wines by the glass at Aldo Sohm or bourbon at Bemelman’s.
-Don’t forget, Sunday’s are for Dim Sum.
-Spring and Fall enjoying a bit of natural beauty at the botanical gardens.
+The spring and fall are glorious time for enjoying my fair city. a bit of natural beauty at the botanical gardens.
 I love sports…are you a Rangers or Yankees fan?
 Epicureans in the city are like kids in a candy store… Mexican?
 Italian?
 Spanish?
 BBQ?
 Perhaps a night cap at the Rose Bar or Salon De Ning?